 You may need to stay in the hospital for one or two days.
 Before you leave the hospital, your doctor will give you guidelines for activities, diet, and medications.
 We will also give you your Stent Implant Card which has important information regarding your Carotid Stent.

-After you are discharged, be sure to call us immediately if you have any new symptoms or worsening of the symptoms you had before the stent placement, such as:
+After discharge, call us immediately if you have any new symptoms or worsening of the symptoms you had before the stent placement, including:

 - Severe headache